Harmonize-Brazil/mosaic_utils/README.rst

 Ensure you have GDAL installed on the host (``Linux``):
 ------------------------------------------------------

-Using a Makefile:
+Using a Makefile, run this command at the terminal:

 .. code-block:: shell

         make

-Or make step-by-step typing the commands below:
+Or make step-by-step typing these commands below:

 .. code-block:: shell